Kernix13/cy-pathway-readmes/web-dev.md

 # README Headings for the Web Development Pathway

-> All of the following headings down to the "Miscellaneous" section are applicable to all pathways.
+> All of the following headings down to the "Miscellaneous" section are applicable to all pathways - delete thism the title above, and the hr below

+---

+# Project title

+> Project header image here + throughout README, possible brief intor pragraph next

 ## Project Overview